vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/media/p-d-f.md

 - Full URL is always recommended
 - relative path is NOT supported.
-- Pathname is not working with embed PDFJS viewer in devServer, and the production environment must be configured to have a correct CORS policy.
+- Pathname is not working with embed PDFJS viewer in devServer, and its URL in production must has a correct CORS policy.

 :::